hailey-park/booster-timing/README.md

 # Comparison of Timing of Bivalent Booster Vaccination for COVID-19 to Prevent Severe Disease by Risk Group
 This repository contains analytic code for estimating the risk of severe COVID-19 under different frequencies of bivalent booster vaccination, accounting for waning of protection against severe disease and differential risk by age group.

-Data sources used for this analysis is publicly available, and can be found on the CDC and CDPH COVID-19 dashboards.
+Data sources used for this analysis is publicly available.

 ## Structure